ppy/osu-wiki/wiki/History_of_osu!/2012/en.md

 :::

-For players who entered Multi's lobby before updating to the b20121008 build, there was a bug causing a comical appearance of osu!mania named as "3" without the game mode icon.
+For players who entered the [multiplayer](/wiki/Client/Interface/Multiplayer) lobby before updating to the b20121008 build, there was a bug causing a comical appearance of osu!mania named as "3" without the game mode icon.
 Players were not able to play in the room without applying the update.

 ::: Infobox